 In addition to Paulus, Dulieu has made the comic story 'Boffie en Buikie In de Knoop' for supermarket Albert Heijn in 1953.
-In 1956, he published a book about the life of St. Francis of Asisi.
+In 1956, he published a book about the life of St. Francis of Assisi.
 Two other novels by Dulieu, 'Maledictus' (1954) and the autobiographical 'Verspeelde muziek' (1967), remained unpublished.
-He also appeared as ventroliquist 'Koning Noppie' in the TV series 'De Mallemolen' in 1956-1957.
+He also appeared as ventriloquist 'Koning Noppie' in the TV series 'De Mallemolen' in 1956-1957.

-Jean Dulieu's work has been awarded many times: he got the Literature Prize of the Youth Friends Association of New York, an Edison (a Dutch television award) for a vinyl record adaptation of one of his stories, and a prize for the best children's book in Holland.
+Jean Dulieu's work has been awarded many times.
+He received the Literature Prize of the Youth Friends Association of New York.
+In 1962 one of his stories, 'Paulus de Hulpsinterklaas', won the prize for best Dutch children's book.
+The same story received another award that same year, when a vinyl record adaptation by Dulieu won the audiovisual Edison award for "Best Children's Record".
 He lived in reclusion after his wife's death in the late 1980s, and passed away in Arnhem at the age of 85 in November 2006.